Mystic station (Connecticut)

 Mystic station is an intercity train station on the Northeast Corridor, located off Roosevelt Avenue (US 1) east of downtown Mystic, Connecticut.
 It is served by a limited number of trains on Amtrak's Northeast Regional service, with three to five daily trains in each direction.
+Amtrak's Acela also passes by this station, but does not stop.
 Mystic is one of only three stations on the Northeast Corridor (along with adjacent stations Westerly and Kingston to the north) to be served exclusively by Amtrak, with no commuter rail service.

 The first Mystic station opened in 1858; it burned down and was replaced in 1866.
 The current station building was built in 1905.
 A classic small American train station, it was used as the model for American Flyer model stations for over 50 years.
 The station only has low platforms, unlike most Amtrak stations on the Northeast Corridor; however, a wheelchair lift is available for accessibility.
 The station building is used as a coffee shop and passenger waiting area.

 History

 Early stations

 The New Haven, New London and Stonington Railroad opened from Stonington to Groton in December 1858 and was shortly thereafter acquired by the New York, Providence and Boston Railroad.
 A wooden depot, similar to those still extant at West Mystic and Noank, was constructed.
-The station burned on July 4, 1866 due to Independence Day celebrations; it was soon replaced.
+The station burned on July 4, 1866, due to Independence Day celebrations; it was soon replaced.